 Cloud Endpoints is a distributed API management system.
 It provides an API console, hosting, logging, monitoring and other features to help you create, share, maintain, and secure your APIs.
 This page provides an overview of Cloud Endpoints for OpenAPI.
 For information on other types of API frameworks supported by Cloud Endpoints, see All Endpoints Docs.

 Cloud Endpoints uses the distributed Extensible Service Proxy (ESP) to provide low latency and high performance for serving even the most demanding APIs.
 The Extensible Service Proxy is a service proxy based on NGINX, so you can be confident that it scales as needed to handle simultaneous requests to your API.
 The proxy runs in its own Docker container for better isolation and scalability and is distributed in the Google Container Registry and Docker registry.
-It can be used with Google App Engine flexible, Google Kubernetes Engine, Google Compute Engine or Kubernetes.
+It can be used with Google App Engine flexible, Google GKE, Google Compute Engine or Kubernetes.

 Cloud Endpoints uses Google Service Infrastructure to manage APIs and report logs and metrics.
 Most Cloud APIs use this same infrastructure.
 You can manage and monitor your APIs using the Endpoints dashboard in the Google Cloud Platform Console.